Kidstoysstudio's ultimate activity book collection Download activity book

 Family time parental control tablet app

-With FamilyTime you can personalize exactly what content your children can access.
-You can track the location, set time limits and also set bed times and homework.
-You also get notifications when the tablet enters or leaves a specific area.
+With FamilyTime you can personalize exactly what content your kids have access to.
+You can track location, set time limits and also set bedtimes and homework.
+You will also receive notifications when the tablets entering or leaving a specific area.

 Qustodio - Free